KYC (Know-Your-Customer) is the practice of collecting data about your customer to help with identifying and verifying their identity.

 To understand the nature of the customer's activities

 To assess money laundering risks associated with that customer for purposes of monitoring the customer's activities

-At E1Pay only merchant require to provide adequate KYC information for onboarding.
-Our system makes it easy for merchants to comply with this requirement, while uploading the documents of the Backoffice.
+At E1Pay, only merchants require to provide adequate KYC information for onboarding.
+Our system makes it easy for merchants to comply with this requirement while uploading the documents to the Backoffice.

 As part of the business verification, each merchant required to provide adequate information.
 These documents include means of identity, utility bill, and business incorporation certificate.